DerekCuevas/friend-list/better-observable-solution/README.md

 The solution doesn't need react-router as none of the react components need to read router state.
 Compare this with the part-observable-solution's container component [FriendSearchView](../part-observable-solution/containers/FriendSearchView.js) where 'componentDidMount' and 'componentWillReceiveProps' are needed to implement query changes on route transitions.

+## Bonus Features
-This solution also solves the bonus problem of handling the concurrent actions issue.
+This solution solves the bonus problem of handling the concurrent actions issue.
 It does so using [redux-thunk](https://github.com/gaearon/redux-thunk), however instead of cancelling requests the solution ignores responses that would put the store (query + results) in an inconsistent state.

 ```javascript
 export function fetchFriends(history) {